-Test CORE N n Pass Rate

-Math 127 97 76.38

-RDG 130 96 73.58

-WRTG 147 104 70.75

-Praxis Subject Assessment The following Praxis Subject While 100% •

-Assessments are requirement prior to the subject a •

-Student Teaching or Internship.
-The teaching or

-expectation is that all students will pass MAT prograi • •

-the test above the cut score established that we mon

-by the Guam Commission for Educator undergradua . •

-Certification.
-This past year, many students who did not pass the Mathematics subject assessment chose to take the middle school math assessment.
+While 100% of our students must pass the subject assessment prior to student teaching or prior to admission into the MAT program, it is particularly important that we monitor the content tests for our undergraduate and advanced programs.
+This past year, many students who did not pass the mathematics subject assessment chose to take the middle school math assessment.
 The Secondary program coordinator needs to provide the content area faculty across the UOG campus with a breakdown of the test areas that need more attention.
 For example, we need to evaluate the History for Education program and see if it has enough Geography.
 On the Mathematics test, Number & Functions, Algebra, Functions, and Calc subtest scores need to be seen by the program and for the general science, more attention on Life Science and/or Earth and Space Science would benefit our future teachers.

-Elementary Education: Content e middle

-Knowledge: 163 e Secondary

-provide the

-Middle School Mathematics: 165 e UOG

-the test

-Middle School Science: 150 n.
-For

-e the History

-Art: Content Knowledge: 158 e if it has

-English Language Arts: Content lathematics

-Knowledge: 167

-General Science: Content Knowledge:

-150

-Music: Content Knowledge:

-5 (546)

-Social Studies: Content Knowledge: 154

-Health and Physical Education: Content Knowledge: 160

-Special Education: Core Knowledge and Applications: 151

-Reading Specialist: 164

-School Leaders Licensure Assessment: 151

-English to Speakers of Other Languages: 155

-Professional School Counselor: 156
+Reading Specialist: 164 School Leaders Licensure Assessment: 151 English to Speakers of Other Languages: 155 Professional School Counselor: 156

 Praxis: Principles of Learning and Teaching At midpoint, initial candidates' pedagogical and professional knowledge and skills are primarily measured through the Praxis PLT exam.
 The required passing cutoff score is 160 for Elementary K-6 and 157 for Secondary 7-12, as set forth by the Guam Commission for Educator Certification.
-The performance expectation is that all students pass and all subsection scores fall within the average range.
-Detailed datasets included in SOE's Annual Data Reports (ADRs) show a breakdown of candidates' passing score by test categories: (a) Instructional Process and (b)Assessment-for pedagogical knowledge, and (c) Studer as Learners and (d) Professional Development Leadership and Community-for professional knowledge and (e) Analysis of Instructional Scenarios.
-It is very rare that students not pass on a first attempt.
+The performance expectation is that all students pass, and all subsection scores fall within the average range.
+Detailed datasets included in SOE's Annual Data Reports (ADRs) show a breakdown of candidates' passing scores by test categories: (a) Instructional Process and (b)Assessment-for pedagogical knowledge, and (c) Students as Learners and (d) Professional Development Leadership and Community-for professional knowledge, and (e) Analysis of Instructional Scenarios.
+It is very rare that students do not pass on a first attempt.

-PLT Section N Avg Avg Avg. poss. range
+PLT Section N Avg Avg poss.
+Avg. range

 A) Inst.
-Process 51 15 21 12-18
+Process 60 15 21 12-18

-B) Assessment 51 15 21 12-18
+B) Assessment 60 11 14 9-12

-C) Students as Learners 51 11 14 8-12
+C) Students as Learners 60 15 21 12-17

 D) Prof. Dev.
-Leadership & Community 51 9 13 7-13

-E) Analysis of Inst.
-Scenarios 51 10 16 7-15

-Educator Disposition Assessment (EDA) We began using the Educator Disposition Assessment (EDA) in Fall 2018 to assess our candidates' disposition at entry, midpoint, and exit in the initial educator preparation and advanced programs.
+Leadership & Community E) Analysis of Inst.
+Scenarios COMMUNITY E) Analysis of Scenarios COMMUNITY COM Educator Disposition Assessment (EDA) We began using the Educator Disposition Assessment (EDA) in Fall 2018 to assess our candidates' disposition at entry, midpoint, and exit in the initial educator preparation and advanced programs.
 The assessment is completed by the candidate's course instructor.
 Candidates are aware that this assessment applies to the university setting, courses, early practicum experiences, and their final internship.
 Furthermore, elements in the EDA were aligned to SOE's Conceptual Framework-preparing candidates as Knowledgeable Scholars (KS), Effective Communicators (EC), and Reflective Decision-makers (RD).
-The results for these two programs show that our candidates largely receive Meets Expectations for each EDA element (1-9) Percentage of overall ratings show a range of 91.67%-100% or an average of 97.22% of the candidates received Meets Expectations and 2.78% of the candidates are Developing. ve Meets ent (1-9). ow a erage of
+The candidates are rated on a three-point scale of Needs Improvement, Developing, and Meets Expectations.
+Faculty of SOE, both full-time and parttime, participated in a The results for these two programs show that our candidates largely receive Meets Expectations for each EDA element (1-9).
+The percentage of overall ratings show a range of 91.80%-95.08% or an average of 93.44% of the initial candidates receiving a "Meets Expectations," 4.92% of the candidates are "Developing," and 1.64% are rated at "Needs Improvement."
+For the advanced programs, the range of percentages on the overall was from 66.7% to 100% with an average for all advanced candidates of 95.8% for "Meets Expectations" and 4.2% with "Developing."